-After spending a career in senior roles with many of the policy community's leading philanthropies, think tanks, and advocacy groups, I set up a consulting practice focused on organizational strategy, effectiveness, and evaluation—often working in tandem with the Center for Evaluation Innovation.
-Recent clients have included the William & Flora Hewlett Foundation, Carnegie Corporation of New York, Ford Foundation, Democracy Fund, and the Aspen Institute.
-From 2014-2015 I was a consulting program officer for the Hewlett Foundation, helping wind down its $25M Nuclear Security Initiative.
+After spending a career in senior roles with many of the policy community's leading philanthropies, think tanks, and advocacy groups, I set up an evaluation consulting practice and took on a new role as a part-time local politician.
+Recent clients have included the William & Flora Hewlett Foundation, Ford Foundation, Democracy Fund, Aspen Institute, Andrew Goodman Foundation, and Carnegie Corporation of New York.
+The findings from my evaluation of Ford Foundation grantee TechCongress were presented in a publicly released August 2018 report.
+Most recently, my project for the Andrew Goodman Foundation produced a new Vote Everywhere Program Tracker tool to chronicle that program's student voting efforts on more than 60 college campuses.
+From 2014-2015, I was a consulting program officer for the Hewlett Foundation, helping wind down its $25M Nuclear Security Initiative.

-Before that I spent many years at the Stanley Foundation bringing together top experts and officials to develop constructive proposals on a range of subjects from the evolution of the G20, to climate change, the roles of rising powers, and the protection of refugees and their rights.
-In the process, I forged partnerships with many of the world's leading think tanks.
-Previously I worked for a number of organizations in the Washington policy community including Human Rights First, Refugees International, Search for Common Ground, British American Security Information Council (BASIC), Arms Control Association, and Physicians for Social Responsibility.
+Before that I spent many years at the Stanley Foundation bringing together top experts and officials to develop constructive proposals on subjects ranging from the evolution of the G20, to climate change and refugee protection.
+Along the way I forged partnerships with many of the world's leading think tanks.
+Previously I worked for a series of organizations in the policy community including Human Rights First, Refugees International, Search for Common Ground, British American Security Information Council (BASIC), Arms Control Association, Physicians for Social Responsibility, and NYPIRG.

-My book on the Republican Party's abandonment of workable policy approaches—titled I Call Bullshit: Four Fallacies That Keep Our Politics From Being Reality-Based—was published in August 2016.
-My two earlier books were co-edited volumes.
-Together with Michael Schiffer I co-edited Powers and Principles: International Leadership in a Shrinking World (Lexington Books), in which analysts conceived of steps pivotal powers could take toward a stronger rules-based international order.
+My book on the Republican Party's veer away from workable policy approaches—titled I Call Bullshit: Four Fallacies That Keep Our Politics From Being Reality-Based—was published in August 2016.
+Two earlier books were co-edited volumes.
+Together with Michael Schiffer I co-edited Powers and Principles: International Leadership in a Shrinking World (Lexington Books), in which analysts outlined ways pivotal powers could bolster the rules-based international order.
 Bridging the Foreign Policy Divide (Routledge) is a collection of bipartisan essays co-edited with Derek Chollet and Tod Lindberg.

-On top of "day job" responsibilities, I was active in my personal capacity—writing articles and blogging on foreign policy as well as advising political campaigns and candidates.
-My essays have appeared in Washington Quarterly, Foreign Policy, The National Interest, Survival, Policy Review, World Politics Review, and Foreign Service Journal, and opinion pieces in more than a dozen newspapers.
-I was a main blogger on Democracy Arsenal as well as a regular contributor to TPMCafé and Care2.
+On top of "day job" responsibilities, I've been active in my personal capacity—writing articles, blogging, advising political campaigns, and ultimately putting my own name on a ballot.
+My essays have appeared in Washington Quarterly, Foreign Policy, Survival, Policy Review, and World Politics Review, as well as op-eds in more than a dozen newspapers.
+I was a main blogger on Democracy Arsenal and regular contributor to TPMCafé.
 I served on the foreign policy team for both of President Obama's campaigns and was principal adviser to then-candidate Al Franken from 2005-2009.
-In the spirit of thinking globally and acting locally, I won election to the Stevens Point City Council in April 2016.

-My formal training was at the Harvard Kennedy School, on top of a BA in religious studies from Brown University.
+My formal training was in the Harvard Kennedy School's MPA program, on top of a BA in religious studies from Brown University.
 A lifelong fan of pop music, I published an essay at PopMatters on what The Clash mean to me and was featured several times on the "Top Five" segment of David Dye's World Cafe on NPR.
-I live in Stevens Point, Wisconsin with my wife Susan Bender, a soprano soloist and voice professor—our college-age daughter having flown the coop.
+I live in Stevens Point with my wife Susan Bender, a soprano soloist and voice professor—our daughter having flown the coop to Portlandia.
 When I'm not grappling with problems of policy and politics, I am playing tennis, watching players on the pro tour, or umpiring youth, adult, or high school tournaments.